See all chapters of A Guide to Solvency II.

 Ultimately, the board holds responsibility for ensuring that the management responsibilities map is accurate and effective.
 The board must review the map regularly, particularly when there are significant changes to the firm’s structure or operations.
 The map should be used as a tool to facilitate board oversight, enabling the board to ensure that all responsibilities are appropriately allocated and that senior managers are held accountable for their areas of responsibility.

-Outsourcing
+4. Outsourcing

 Outsourcing is a critical consideration for global financial groups and regulators, including (re)insurers operating across multiple jurisdictions with dependencies outside their home state.
 Outsourcing encompasses any function that a (re)insurer could perform internally, such as claims administration, claims management and investment management.

-Solvency II mandates that outsourcing must not compromise the quality of a (re)insurer’s governance system.316 (Re)insurers are required to maintain ultimate responsibility for outsourced functions and ensure effective oversight.
+Solvency II mandates that outsourcing must not compromise the quality of a (re)insurer’s governance system.543 (Re)insurers are required to maintain ultimate responsibility for outsourced functions and ensure effective oversight.
 This involves rigorous due diligence, clear contractual arrangements with robust enforcement and monitoring mechanisms and continuous monitoring of outsourced activities.

-EBA Outsourcing Guidelines
+European Banking Authority Outsourcing Guidelines

-In addition to the rules under Solvency II, (re)insurers are also subject to certain guidelines from the European Banking Authority (EBA) on outsourcing.317 Note that these apply broadly across the financial services sector (and not just to (re)insurers), including to banks, investment firms, payment institutions and electronic money institutions.
-The EBA Outsourcing Guidelines set out detailed expectations for how financial institutions should manage outsourcing arrangements, particularly for critical or important functions.
+In addition to the rules under Solvency II, (re)insurers are also subject to certain guidelines from the European Banking Authority (EBA) on outsourcing (Outsourcing Guidelines).544 Note that these apply broadly across the financial services sector (and not just to (re)insurers), including to banks, investment firms, payment institutions and electronic money institutions.
+The Outsourcing Guidelines set out detailed expectations for how financial institutions should manage outsourcing arrangements, particularly for critical or important functions.
 The principles established by the EBA are designed to ensure that outsourcing does not compromise the firm’s operational resilience, governance or regulatory compliance, making them highly relevant for (re)insurers operating under Solvency II.

 The requirements are:

-- Critical and Important Functions: The EBA guidelines place significant emphasis on the identification and management of critical or important functions.
+- Critical and Important Functions: The Outsourcing Guidelines place significant emphasis on the identification and management of critical or important functions.
 (Re)insurers must ensure that any outsourced activities deemed critical or important do not adversely affect their overall risk management capabilities or their ability to comply with regulatory obligations.
 This includes comprehensive risk assessments prior to outsourcing, ensuring that the service provider has the necessary ability and capacity to deliver the services effectively without compromising the (re)insurer’s governance or operational resilience.

-- Risk Management and Operational Resilience: The guidelines stress that outsourcing arrangements should not diminish a firm's control over critical operations.
+- Risk Management and Operational Resilience: The Outsourcing Guidelines stress that outsourcing arrangements should not diminish a firm’s control over critical operations.
 (Re)insurers must establish robust mechanisms to manage outsourcing risks and maintain operational resilience.
 This includes the implementation of contingency plans and exit strategies to mitigate the risk of service disruptions.
 Continuous oversight is essential, with (re)insurers required regularly to review and test their resilience against various risk scenarios, particularly those related to critical outsourced functions.

-- Documentation and Reporting: Comprehensive documentation is crucial under the EBA guidelines.
+- Documentation and Reporting: Comprehensive documentation is crucial under the Outsourcing Guidelines.
 (Re)insurers must maintain detailed records of all outsourcing arrangements, including the rationale for outsourcing, due diligence processes, risk assessments and ongoing monitoring activities.
 These records must be readily available for regulatory review, demonstrating that the (re)insurer maintains effective oversight of all outsourced functions.
 Regular reporting to the board on the performance and risks associated with outsourcing arrangements is also essential, ensuring that the board remains informed and engaged in overseeing these critical aspects of the firm’s operations.

-In the UK, these requirements remain applicable post-Brexit, by way of PRA Supervisory Statement 2/21.319 Importantly, the PRA and the FCA take the view that an intragroup outsourcing is still considered outsourcing (notably, even within the same entity, e.g., a (re)insurance branch and its head office), and requires such outsourcing to be subject to the same requirements as outsourcing to third-party providers.
+In the UK, these requirements remain applicable post-Brexit, by way of PRA SS2/21.546 Importantly, the PRA and the FCA take the view that an intragroup outsourcing is still considered outsourcing (notably, even within the same entity, e.g., a (re)insurance branch and its head office), and requires such outsourcing to be subject to the same requirements as outsourcing to third-party providers.
 The regulators caution against assuming that intragroup arrangements carry less risk.
 Therefore, (re)insurers must approach intragroup outsourcing with the same level of scrutiny and control as external outsourcing.
 The PRA acknowledges that compliance can be proportional, depending on the level of control and influence the (re)insurer has over the entity providing the outsourced service.

-Connection With the SMCR
+Connection With the Senior Managers and Certification Regime

-Board and Governance Structures
+5. Board and Governance Structures

 The board must oversee key governance functions set out above (including risk management, compliance, internal audit and actuarial functions), ensuring that these areas operate independently and effectively.